mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "Help me?
 Why?"

 "My name is Fajro.
-I used to work with Melna in the senate.
-I was already a senior fidelant to Holrag when she got her beginnings as a junior fidelant.
+I used to be a senior Holragi fidelant at the senate back when your bundwoman, Melna, was just getting started there.
 She was a real firebrand when she started.
+Her words had a sort of spice, and I knew it very well."

+I didn't appreciate his tone.

+"You haven't answered my question."

-Let's just say I owe her a favor long past due, and I consider this a part of the repayment.
-Whatever it is that you're doing, it must be important enough that you're willing to risk the frozen badlands for it."
+"Patience, kaln, I'm getting there," he retorted gently and adjusted his seat.
+"Let's just say I owe her a favor long past due, and I consider this gesture a part of the repayment.
+Whatever was on that paper of yours, it must be important enough that you're willing to risk the frozen badlands for it."

 "I assure you it is."

 "Good.
 You wouldn't dare waste my time traveling in this uncomfortable train for nothing."

-"No. Of course not," I said in my most polite tone.
+"I wouldn't dare," I said in a tone so enrobed in sweetness that I had nearly forgotten the pit in my stomach where cake was supposed to be.

 "So, let's get down to details.
 I can get you into the senate, and put the guards at ease, but I will not follow you in or introduce you.
 I'm not getting wrapped up in this."